roshanibankar/embedded-circuits/README.md

 ### 7. Multi-Tasking RTOS Controller

-  Implements a real-time operating system to run multiple concurrent tasks—such as sensor polling, display driving and USB communications—without blocking the central CPU loop.
+  Implements a real-time operating system to run multiple concurrent tasks—such as sensor polling, display driving and USB communications, without blocking the central CPU loop.

 ### 8. CAN Bus Vehicle & Industrial Reader